 - Flowers are very delicate and perishable, so you should use your edible flowers as soon as possible after picking.
 Some will manage OK in an airtight container in the refrigerator.

 - Only use flowers you know were grown without chemical pesticides.
 Flowers from florists are typically treated and should not be consumed.

 - VERY IMPORTANT: Just because a startling number of flowers you didn’t realize were edible actually are does not mean all flowers are edible!
 Some are quite toxic and can make you very sick.

 - Not all parts of edible flowers are safe to eat.
 Before eating any flower, check which parts are edible.

 ALWAYS make sure to correctly identify a plant before foraging.
 Consult a good field guide before foraging any plant for the first time.
-Peterson’s Guide to Edible Wild Plants and John Kallas’s Edible Wild Plants are two excellent choices.
+Here are my favorite books on foraging.